-McCaffrey et al. (2005) proposed the use of mobile devices for field interpretation in geology.
-The technological specifics of mobile device app development hampered the progress on this goal for years - for geology as well as other branches of the geosciences.
-Only recent advancements in efficient treatment of 3D data (Kröhnert et al., 2017), algorithmic proposals for image-to-geometry registration (Gauglitz et al., 2014; Kehl et al., 2017b) and 3D rendering (as presented in Agus et al. (2017) and in this article for point-based surfaces) specifically designed for mobile devices, enable professional field use of the apps.
-The utilisation of crowdsourced VGI and the introduction of mobile devices as low-cost measuring devices for real-world problems (Eltner et al., 2017) contribute to the acceptance of this mobile device technology within the community.
-Challenges such as image registration under changing illumination conditions and with reduced image resolution can be viewed as ''sufficiently solved” to apply the technology in real-world outdoor settings, while still leaving space for improvement in quality and performance.

-The presented measurements as well as related studies suggest that localisation and orientation of mobile device sensors with respect to the application-specific accuracy requirements is a persisting challenge due to non-negligible accuracy limitations.
+In order to enable the registration of smartphone images with 3D base data, good approximations about the users’ pose and orientation, acquired by the inbuilt smartphone sensors, as well as information about the intrinsic parameters of the used smartphone camera are required.
+The presented sensor measurements as well as related studies suggest that localisation and orientation of mobile device sensors with respect to the application-specific accuracy requirements is a persisting challenge due to non-negligible accuracy limitations.
 Sensor fusion techniques are required to even moderately consider the use of sensor data with complementary characteristics to solve for initial exterior smartphone camera orientation.
 Beside this, environmental effects such as device-internal heating processes and the system-internal handling of sensor initialisation further complicate the calibration of such sensors as well as the camera, impeding camera calibration prior to the intended application.
 Both issues can be solved using the registered 2D image and 3D object data with well-distributed feature correspondences to perform single image self-calibration during image annotation.